5. Vector indexing#

 y <- c( 3, 1, 2, 1, 1, 4)

-should choose either the first ("b"), last ("e"), or random ("b", "d", "e" with equal probability) element from x fulfilling the above property.
+It should choose the first ("b"), last ("e"), or random element from x fulfilling the above property ("b", "d", or "e" with equal probability).
 Make sure your code works for x being of the type character or numeric as well as an empty vector.

 Exercise 5.27